demirkolak0/rickroll/README.md

 # usage
 Download the rar file and extract it.
 Then compile "start.cs" and "office.cs" (You can use "csc" command to compile it.).
-When you compile "start.cs" and "office.cs", open "start.exe" and it will copy "office.exe" to "C:\Users\Public\Documents\Microsoft Office".
+When you compile "start.cs" and "office.cs", open "start.exe" and "start.exe" going to copy "office.exe" to "C:\Users\Public\Documents\Microsoft Office".
 "office.exe" will open every time your computer starts.

 # how to cancel it